tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 `"color_scheme": "blue",`

-The color schemes supported by SimplyE are "red", "blue", "gray", "gold", "green", "teal", and "purple".
-The specific colors used by these color schemes are laid out in the [NYPL Design Toolkit](https://nypl.github.io/design-toolkit/sections/color.html). ("Gold" is a nicer name for yellow.)
+The color schemes supported by SimplyE are "amber", "black", "blue", "bluegrey", "brown", "cyan", "darkorange", "darkpurple", "green", "grey", "indigo", "lightblue", "orange", "pink", "purple", "red", and "teal".
+In some cases, the specific colors used by these color schemes are laid out in the [NYPL Design Toolkit](https://nypl.github.io/design-toolkit/sections/color.html). ("Gold" is a nicer name for yellow.)

 # Collection size